CoffeeBeforeArch/pytest_guide/src/hooks/pytest_modifyitems.md

 Half of our tests run, while the other half (marked with `pytest.mark.skip` after collection) are skipped.

-In many cases, we will want to modify collection based on how a test is parametrized.
+In many cases, we want to modify collection based on how a test is parametrized.
 For example, there may be certain combinations of inputs that are invalid that we want to filter out.

 We can access the values of items through `callspec`.
-For example, here's the example of the `pytest_collection_modifyitems` hook where deselect a test if the value of `num` is `1` or `5`.:
+For example, a version of our `pytest_collection_modifyitems` hook where tests are deselect a test if the value of `num` is `1` or `5`:

 ```python
 def pytest_collection_modifyitems(items, config):